 There is a block of feta cheese in every Greek fridge.
 At the store, there are many different kinds to pick from.
 There is hard and soft feta, with salty and non-salty versions.
 In this list, we also have the different varieties per region.
 Feta from Northen Greece is not the same as the one you find in Crete, for example.
 In the United States, it is not as easy to find the best feta cheese as it is in Greece -obviously.
-Unless you have a greek or Mediterranean market close to you, you probably rely on your supermarket for feta cheese.
+Unless you have a Greek or Mediterranean market close to you, you probably rely on your supermarket for feta cheese.

-Please, I beg you, don't get the fat free french feta that is widely available.
+Please, I beg you, don’t get the fat-free french feta that is widely available.
 Real good quality feta is never fat-free.

 Try to get a block of feta in brine.
 There are a couple of Greek brands that are available in the US.
 I like both of them.
-Mt Vikos feta and Dodoni feta are available to most grocery stores, and they are both great.
-Trader Joe's also has good quality feta in brine.
+Mt Vikos feta and Dodoni feta are available at most grocery stores, and they are both great.
+Trader Joe’s also has good quality feta in brine.

 The prepackaged feta crumbles are not ideal for this recipe, but you can use them if you need to.
 Gather the crumbles together in the middle of your pan to resemble a block of cheese.
 Follow the rest of the recipe as-is, and all will be well.